evmaloney/musician-database/README.md

 ## Next Steps
 Icebox items include the following:

--Sort Artists/Albums (alphabetically, by year, by genre, etc.)
+- Sort Artists/Albums (alphabetically, by year, by genre, etc.)
--Add ratings to albums, and then sort by ratings
+- Add ratings to albums, and then sort by ratings
--Be able to see the musicians that played on each album on the album's page -Be able to add a main photo to an artist or an album
+- Be able to see the musicians that played on each album on the album's page
+- Be able to add a main photo to an artist or an album